 Read on and find out what the best buys are when visiting Nepal.

-Traditional clothing in Nepal is one of the countries largest exports and most popular tourist souvenir.
+Traditional clothing in Nepal is one of the countries largest exports and most popular tourist souvenirs.

 Woolen goods are produced from both yak wool and sheep wool while finer items are made from cashmere and silk.
 If purchasing finer goods do know the difference in cashmere and silk quality.

-Woolen goods are popular are relatively cheap to purchase.
+Woolen goods are popular and relatively cheap to purchase.
 Popular clothing items include Nepalese woolen hats (that cover the ears), woolen sweatshirts, waistcoat, gloves, slippers and shoes.

 Other popular items include woven or embroidered shirts, trousers, blouses and dresses.